CAT 2025 Preparation Tips for Non Engineering Students: Check Study Plan & Strategy

 Essentially, there is no difference between the preparation strategies recommended for engineering and non-engineering students.
 However, there is one very important thing that every non-engineering student must do before starting CAT preparation.

-Remove this myth from your head that engineering students are better for CAT.
-It is a level playing field and you have just as much chance of cracking CAT as an engineering student.
+Remove this myth from your head that engineering students are better for the CAT.
+It is a level playing field, and you have just as much chance of cracking the CAT as an engineering student.

-This is very important because if students keep believing in this myth, they already have a negative image of their preparation.
+This is very important because if you keep believing in this myth, you already have a negative image of your preparation.
 Simply, removing this myth from your head can provide you with that boost of confidence to help you better study for the CAT.

-A student's performance in CAT has nothing to do with their educational background.
-What matters is their perseverance, logical approach to solving questions and an open mind for new ideas.
+Your performance in the CAT has nothing to do with your educational background.
+What matters is your perseverance, logical approach to solving questions, and an open mind for new ideas.

 Understanding the CAT Exam is Important